 Just a simple little trick can make life a little easier.
 I'm always looking for an easier way to do things.
 It took me a while to figure this one out.

 When I go away at Xmas for two weeks to visit family, I make sure to completely defrost my freezer.
 The food is given away to someone in my local Freecycle and the freezer is completely turned off for two of those weeks.

-When you bring your fresh meat home (wrapped and in a plastic bag with the opening at the top), place it in the coldest part of your refrigerator, usually the bottom right side.
+When you bring your fresh meat home, place it in the coldest part of your refrigerator, usually the bottom right side.
 Check the time and start counting the days from the time you put it into the refrigerator.
-Fresh (and frozen meat) is usually good for three days in the refrigerator.
-Meanwhile, start making meals with things you already have in your freezer and keep checking for space to put some of the fresh meat into, not the thawing frozen meat.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.